9 September 1942 – Lookout Air Raid

 The E14Y crew planned to perform another raid, but it was cancelled due to severe weather conditions.
 Then, the I-25 returned to the ocean and focused on chasing the US ships.

-Approximately 9.000 balloons were launched but just a few hundred managed to cross the Pacific.
-Although they were reported in several locations deep inside the mainland – including Michigan, Iowa and Canada – they caused no significant damage and killed six people in total.
+Approximately 9,000 balloons were launched, but only a few hundred of them managed to cross the Pacific Ocean.
+Although they were reported in several locations deep inside the mainland – including Michigan, Iowa, and Canada – they caused no significant damage and killed only six people in total.

 Nobuo Fujita continued his service as reconnaissance and instructor pilot, surviving the war.
 In 1962, he was invited to Brookings – although that idea raised some controversies in the United States.
 Nevertheless, he was treated there with respect and then repeated his visits there three times in the 1990s.
 As an apology, Fujita donated a 400-year-old katana sword, that belonged to his family, for the city council, assisted in gathering money for a city library and students exchange, as well as planted a tree at the location where he dropped his first bomb.